Maria Island National Park

 Just one hour’s drive from Hobart to the ferry and 30 minutes across the water, brings us to Maria Island - a stunning island National Park.
 An island, off an island, off an island!

 This is a tour for the active traveller who is keen to walk and enjoy this unique island.
 There are no cars on Maria Island and the only way across is on the passenger ferry.
-The main highlights are the Painted Cliffs, the Fossil Cliffs, and of course the wildlife, history and amazing scenery.
+We have time to cover the main highlights the Painted Cliffs, the Fossil Cliffs, and of course the wildlife, history and amazing scenery.

 Maria Island has a fascinating history, which our tour guides will share with you as walk the trails.
 Many cultures have once been to the island, including the Tyreddeme Aboriginals, Dutch, English, French and Italians.
 The island has been home to explorers, whalers, sealers, convicts, fishermen, farmers and industrialists.
 The World Heritage listed Darlington settlement is beautifully preserved and is one of the best examples of Probation Convict Settlements in the world.
 The Darlington convict settlement pre-dates the more widely known Port Arthur.
 The island was declared a National Park in 1972.